Navigating the planning process

 6.6 Permitted development rights

 Some types of small extensions and minor alterations are covered by what is called permitted development rights.
 For proposals that fall within permitted development rights, it is not necessary to apply for planning permission.
-In some instances, Prior Approval may be required.

-6.6.1Converted houses, flats, maisonettes and listed buildings do not always have the same permitted development rights, and planning permission may still be required for minor alterations.
+6.6.3It should be noted that converted houses, flats, maisonettes and listed buildings do not always have the same permitted development rights, and planning permission may still be required for minor alterations.
+For details of permitted development rights for flats and maisonettes, refer to this page on the Planning Portal.

-6.6.2For homes within a Conservation Area there may be an Article 4 direction on the property, removing permitted development rights.
+6.6.4For homes within a Conservation Area there may be an Article 4 direction on the property, removing permitted development rights.
 Read more about this here.

 6.7 Lawful Development Certificate